Cassie Randolph Speaks Out After ‘Bachelor In Paradise’ Stars Diss Colton Underwood’s Kissing Skills

 — Cassie Randolph (@CassieRandolph) August 27, 2019

 Several fans commented to note that Colton was probably just saving all of his “good” kisses for Cassie.
-And perhaps the Bachelor in Paradise ladies are just salty because at least some of them cried when Colton sent them home without a rose.
+And perhaps the Bachelor in Paradise ladies are just jealous because at least some of them cried when Colton sent them home without a rose.

 Still, this isn’t the first time Colton’s kissing skills have been scrutinized.
 When his season of The Bachelor premiered in January, his heavy tongue use spawned a ton of memes after he made out with several women in the premiere episode alone.